Hell's Kitchen Flea Market (discontinued/merged with Chelsea flea market) - New York City, NEW YORK

 This unlikely stretch of street in New York’s Hell’s Kitchen neighborhood still exudes an authentic New York vibe, although the neighborhood’s real estate prices are nowadays comparable to chic Chelsea.
 All in all, the year-round weekend antiquing at Hell’s Kitchen Flea Market is unparalleled and should be on your New York bucket list.

-Due to the gentrification of the Hell’s Kitchen area and rising costs, Hell’s Kitchen Flea Market merged in January 2019 with the legendary Chelsea Flea Market (est. 1976).
+UPDATE: Due to the gentrification of the Hell’s Kitchen area and rising costs, Hell’s Kitchen Flea Market merged in January 2019 with the legendary Chelsea Flea Market (est. 1976).
 Flea market lovers and antique enthusiasts will find many of their favorite Hell’s Kitchen Flea Market vendors there on 29 West 25th Street, New York, NY 10011, between 6th Avenue and Broadway.
 Chelsea Flea Market offers a vast array of antiques, collectibles, decorative arts, and other interesting inventory.
 Bringing the Hell’s Kitchen vendors to Chelsea creates a real critical mass of merchandise that will enhance the buying experience for shoppers and the selling experience for vendors.

 Our interactive travel guide features the best flea markets in Manhattan as well as more up-and-coming neighborhoods in Brooklyn and Williamsburg, to help you find everything from vintage furniture to nostalgic memorabilia, old books, accessories, clothing, and retro decorative items.